 Never be afraid to be there to listen to their concerns, ask a lot of questions, provide honest feedback and recognize that in creativity there is going to be a lot of failure.
 Help your team grow by offering ways to learn from that failure and make it that much better.

-If you’re the centre of their orbit, pass your energies like the Sun
+3. If you’re the center of their orbit, pass your energies like the Sun

 All professional artists are accustomed to receiving feedback and critiques on their work, but this doesn’t mean they still don’t pour a little piece of themselves every project.
 Most will, and if they don’t that’s probably a concern for you.
 Creatives thrive on affirmation for their work, so it can go a long way for the health of your team to find ways to affirm the hard work they put into a project, regardless of whether or not it’s used.